 This myth was not unfounded because, in the early 2000s, the vinyl film was a simple, cheap, low-quality solution.
 However, in 2022, the film is a premium surface solution that imitates natural surfaces so precisely that even a keen eye cannot spot a difference.
-All sorts of businesses tend to use Bodaq film, as it is a quick and effective way to renovate an existing surface or cover a new one.
+Different businesses use Bodaq interior film because it is a quick and effective way to renovate an existing surface or cover a new one.
 It helps save an impressive amount of money without drawbacks to the final result.

 Also, there are six collections of Bodaq Film – Wood, Metal, Stone & Marble, Solid Colors, Fabric & Leather, and a new one – Heavy-Duty.
 A variety of patterns in the catalog satisfies every design idea.
 The only limit is your imagination.

 In the pictures below, you can see how the modern interior film looks.

 Myth #2: You cannot install the film near hot or humid areas.

 It is a myth that may be logical for some kinds of films, especially ones that use old-school manufacturing technologies.
-As we all know, humidity ruins different materials, and it comes unstuck from surfaces.
+We all know that humidity ruins different materials, and it unsticks from surfaces.

-However, Bodaq Film uses a new moisture-wicking technology that allows its usage in places with high humidity levels such as shower stalls.
+However, Bodaq Film uses a new moisture-wicking technology that allows its usage in places with high humidity levels, such as shower stalls.
 Additionally, the film has antimicrobial and antifungal properties.
 It is not true about the majority of standard renovation materials.